 Yoiko Child Development Center provides quality child development programs for children ages six weeks to five years.
 The CDC is DoD certified and accredited by the National Association for the Education of Young Children (NAEYC).
 NAEYC, a membership organization that advocates on behalf of young children, sets and monitors standards for high-quality early childhood education programs and accredits programs that meet these standards.
-Yoiko CDC uses Teaching Strategies, The Creative Curriculum® as the standard curriculum.
-This comprehensive, early childhood curriculum is based on a solid foundation of theory and research and incorporates basic fundamental beliefs about how children develop and learn; aligning with NAEYC Standards.
-This curriculum approach coupled with Teaching Strategies GOLD® Assessment System enables our CYP professionals to assess the progress of children, adapt the curriculum to meet individual child development needs, and advance all areas of interests through hands-on experiences and play.
-From social-emotional development to reading, writing, math, and more, The Creative Curriculum® addresses school readiness in a way that is consistent with research on how young children learn.
+Yoiko CDC uses Early Learning Matters as the standard curriculum.
+This comprehensive, early childhood curriculum is based on a solid foundation of theory and research and incorporates basic fundamental beliefs about how children develop and learn, aligning with NAEYC Standards.